PedestrianDynamics/jupedsim/docs/source/concepts/routing.rst

 Transitions
 -----------

-Now, we have Journey with a set of stages which have no connection to each other.
+We currently have a Journey composed of various stages that are not interconnected.
-But for creating the complete routing set-up we need to define theses connections, the so called Transitions.
+To establish a comprehensive routing setup, we need to define the connections between these stages, known as Transitions.

-They define, which stage an agents target after its current one is completed.
+Transitions specify which stage an agent will target next after completing its current stage.
-*JuPedSim* offers different types of connections directly to model some decision making processes.
+*JuPedSim* offers different types of connections to directly model certain decision making processes.

 .. note::

     When adding the transitions to your journeys make sure, that :ref:`Exits <Exit>` are only added at the end of a trip.
-    Otherwise the agents will be removed from the simulation when they reach the exit and will not continue to the next stage.
+    Otherwise the agents will be removed from the simulation when they reach the exit and will not advance to the next stage.

 Fixed transition
 ^^^^^^^^^^^^^^^^

-The simplest kind of transition is to define that the agent will continue its journey with one specific next stage.
+The most basic form of transition is to define that the agent will proceed on its journey with one specific subsequent stage.

 .. figure:: /_static/transitions/fixed.svg
     :width: 40%